-In 2017, New Hampshire decriminalized possession of cannabis of three-fourths of an ounce (0.75 oz) or less, replacing misdemeanor charges with a $100 fine for a first or second offense, and $300 for a third offense.
+New Hampshire decriminalized marijuana in 2017.
+Possession of cannabis of three-fourths of an ounce (0.75 oz) or less will incur a $100 fine for a first or second offense, and $300 for a third offense, rather than leading to harsher misdemeanor charges.
 Four offenses within three years would result in misdemeanor charges.

 A new legalization attempt, HB 656, that seemed destined for a vote in March 2018 before being delayed for study would have legalized cannabis.
 Among its provisions, it would permit adults 21+ to possess up to three-fourths of an ounce (0.75 oz) of marijuana; five (5) grams, or 0.18 ounce, of hashish and certain marijuana-infused products; permits adults to cultivate up to six (6) marijuana plants at home in a secure location not visible from other properties, and to possess and process the marijuana produced from those plants at home.
 It would permit gifting to other adults the maximum possession limits of marijuana or hash; up to 300 milligrams, or 0.01 ounce, of marijuana-infused products; or three (3) immature plants.
 Smoking or vaping in public would be punishable by a $100 fine and violation of cultivation limits could result in a $750 fine.

 New Hampshire is making slow but steady progress toward joining its neighboring New England states Massachusetts and Vermont in legalizing recreational marijuana.
 The state has allowed medical marijuana since 2013 and decriminalized possession of a small amount in 2017.